 Knowing What Makes Windows Energy Efficient Can Save You Money

-When it comes to improving energy efficiency in your home, it’s easy to forget the impact your windows have on your energy costs.
-Drafty windows are easy to recognize, but you don’t need to have a noticeable concern with your windows to benefit from replacement windows.
-The proper windows can help you save energy when it comes to heating and cooling your home.
+When it comes to increasing energy efficiency in your home, it’s easy to forget the impact your windows have on your energy costs.
+Drafty windows are easy to identify, but you don’t need to have a noticeable concern with your windows to benefit from replacement windows.
+The proper windows can help you save money when it comes to heating and cooling your home.

 Thanks to improved technologies, the glass in your windows can increase energy efficiency.
 And that doesn’t just mean tinting your windows.
-Multiple-pane options, various kinds of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills all year long, regardless of the weather.
+Multiple-pane choices, various kinds of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills throughout the year, regardless of the weather.

 Get to Know the ENERGY STAR® Basics

-When considering windows for energy efficiency, it's important to first investigate their energy-performance ratings in relation to the Casper climate and your home's design.
-What does “energy efficiency” even mean and how can you contrast the energy savings of one window against another once they’re installed?
+When considering windows for energy efficiency, it's important to first consider their energy-performance ratings in relation to the Casper climate and your home's design.
+What does “energy efficiency” even mean and how can you compare the energy savings of one window against another once they’re installed?